mr-metschnikowia/SfAM-Pipeline/README.md

 5. Ouput is converted to pandas dataframe
 6. Histogram of qcovs is plotted to show distribution (ouput: .png file)
 7. Hits are clustered based on qcovs using kmeans
-8. master dataframe is fractured into gene specific dataframes
+8. Master dataframe is fractured into gene specific dataframes
 9. Gene specific dataframes are exported as .csv files
 10. Gene specific dataframes are used for the following:
       Kruskal-Wallis is conducted to test for significant difference in query coverage across strains (seperate test for each gene)